 How Much Power Do You Need?

-Not sure how much power you need to keep your home running in case of a power outage?
-The average home uses somewhere in the range of 5,000 watts of power.
-For instance, the following list gives you an idea of some of the common devices in the home and the amount of power they require:
+Not sure how much power you need to keep your home running in the event of a power outage?
+The average home uses around 5,000 watts of power.
+The following list gives you an idea of how much power is required for some common home devices:

 - Refrigerator: 600 watts